vwkd/code-system/src/languages/rust/data type/array.md

 ## Introduction

-fixed-size collection of contiguous elements in memory

-- collection type
+- composite collection type
-- sequence of values
+- fixed-length sequence of values of single type
-- fixed length
-statically sized
+- statically sized
-- same type, but for different types can use enum with attached values of different types
+- for different types can wrap in enum with attached values

+## Usage

 - iterable
-- beware: wants to iterate over reference, otherwise moves elements into loop variable and can't use array afterwards ❗️
+- beware: usually wants to iterate over reference, otherwise moves elements into loop variable and can't use array afterwards ❗️
+- index can be range
 - index can be dynamic
+- beware: direct index copies element, instead can get reference using `get` method ❗️
-- beware: direct index copies element, must use reference for heap-allocated data type since move is not possible ❗️
+- beware: must use reference for heap-allocated data type since move is not possible ❗️
-- beware: can't access elements and also mutate collection, would be two borrows where at least one is mutable, e.g. `v[0]; v.push(1);` ❗️
+- beware: can't access and also mutate elements, would be two borrows where at least one is mutable, e.g. `arr[0]; arr[1] = 1;` ❗️

-array can be coerced into slice
+- coerces into slice

-can index ranges